Cannellini Bean

 Health Benefits

-- Excellent plant-based protein source supporting muscle growth and tissue repair
+- Excellent plant-based protein source supporting muscle maintenance and vegetarian/vegan diets

-- Contains polyphenols and antioxidants that reduce inflammation and oxidative stress
+- Rich in polyphenols and antioxidants that help reduce inflammation and oxidative stress

 Buying Guide